swabhisrivastav/TooGoodToGo/README.md

 ### Agent Features
 - Agents will receive notifications from admins to collect food from donor's homes.
-- Agents can mark their collection upon collection of food from donor's home.
+- Agents can mark their collection upon collection of food from donor's home and as well as delivery when the delivery has been done.
 - Agents can also view all those food donations which have been collected by them previously.
 - Agents can update their profile.